Camp Cooper, Texas, established in 1856, was collection of tents and makeshift buildings made of mud, stone, and wood.

-A building dating from the early 1850’s, probably constructed with fragments of post structures, stands in the vicinity of the southern edge of the parade ground.
+A building dating from the early 1850s, probably constructed with fragments of post structures, stands in the vicinity of the southern edge of the parade ground.
 The present privately owned ranch house, a mile to the east, contains stones and glass from the camp.
 Permission to visit the site, which involves wading across the hip-deep Clear Fork of the Brazos River, should be obtained from the ranch owners.
 The site of the old camp is on a privately owned ranch, in the vicinity of Fort Griffin State Park, which is on U.S. 283.
 The site is accessible by foot only.

-© Kathy Weiser, updated December 2017.
+© Kathy Weiser-Alexander, updated February 2020.